[Date changed–posted 11/20/20 (replaces 5/4/16 edition)]

 m.
 If mounted in grass areas, all signs shall be provided with four-inch thick portland cement concrete mowing pads with outside dimensions extending 12 inches beyond all sign surfaces.
 The top of the mowing pad is to be one inch above the adjacent ground surface.

 n.
 If a department fabricates and installs its own exterior sign on a self-help project, it must meet all standards in this OP.
-If such standards are not met, actions will be taken to remove unsatisfactory work and rebuild and install new exterior signage at the expense of the department, as addressed in OP 61.35, section 6.
+If such standards are not met, actions will be taken to remove unsatisfactory work and rebuild and install new exterior signage at the expense of the department, as addressed in OP 61.35, Requesting Approval for Building Self-help Projects, section 6.

 04 Audit Services